TechDataMan/TechDataMan.github.io/_posts/2024-10-11-blog-post-second.md

 </div>
 <br>

-## Methodolgy
+## Methodology

 ### Data Preprocessing
+In the previous section, we examined the data, removed obvious errors (NaNs), and eliminated duplicates.
+Natural language processing largely relies on breaking down sentences into individual words to count their frequencies.
+To enrich the dataset with additional features, various characteristics were extracted from the texts through feature engineering and stored as additional columns in the input matrix.
+The following features were generated:
+- Number of sentences
+- Number of words
+- Number of verbs
+- Number of nouns
+- Number of adjectives and
+- Number of punctuation marks
-All distributions regarding word types (nouns, verbs, adjectives) show similar distributions.
-It can be seen, however, that there appear to be clear differences between real and fake articles.
-Especially in the area of ​​short sentences/few words, there is a strong exaggeration in the real articles.
-Even further on, the maxima between real and fake articles do not overlap.

-The punctuation marks show a completely different distribution.
-Here it seems clear that fake articles use significantly more punctuation marks than real articles.
+All distributions presented in Figure 3 regarding word types (nouns, verbs, adjectives) and sentence lengths show similar patterns.
+However, it is apparent that there are significant differences between real and fake articles.
+Particularly in the area of short sentences/few words, there is a strong overrepresentation in the real articles.
+Furthermore, the maxima between real and fake articles do not overlap.
+However, punctuation marks show a completely different distribution.
+It appears that fake articles use significantly more punctuation marks than real articles.

 <div align="center">
 	<img src="https://github.com/techdataman/techdataman.github.io/blob/main/_posts/_img/02_article/02_FeatureEngineering.png?raw=true" style="width: 90%; height: auto;">
 </div>
 <div align="center">
-	<i>Figure 3 – Histogram of the engineered features</i>
+	<i>Figure 3 – Histograms of the engineered features</i>
 </div>
 <br>